If you think someone you know has been sexually assaulted, there are lots of ways in which you can help them.

 - Take them to security, who have been trained in taking a disclosure of sexual violence.
 Security can give them a copy of A guide to information, help and support around sexual violence.

 - Reporting to the police.
-If they are thinking of reporting to the police, rape crisis have produced a useful list of things to think about.
+If they are thinking of reporting to the police, rape crisis have a guide on the reporting process.

 - Reporting the incident anonymously.
 They can call crime stoppers at any point on 0800 555 111 or use their online form.